Home » Hawaii Travel Tips » Best Things to Do » Best Kid-Friendly Road to Hana Stops for Families

 The Garden of Eden lives up to its name and is one of our favorite stops along the Road to Hana with kids.

-It is a gorgeous arboretum that has been well maintained for a long time.
+It is a gorgeous arboretum that has been well-maintained for a long time.
 There are beautiful plants all around and well-manicured walking trails.
 The flowers bring this place to life.
 The lush gardens make a great spot for a picnic.

-Deep inside the arboretum, you may see the Puuhokamoa Falls.
+Deep inside the arboretum, you may see Puuhokamoa Falls.
 Read my full guide to the Garden of Eden Arboretum.

 Ke’anae Arboretum and Peninsula